Rocky Hill, New Jersey: Education

 Montgomery High School with 1,577 students in grades 9–12.
 Rocky Hill had been a non-operating school district that had sent all of its students to the Montgomery Township School District, as part of a sending/receiving relationship.
 With the termination of the non-operating district, Rocky Hill operates as part of the Montgomery district.

 Rocky Hill is home to the Rocky Hill Cooperative Nursery School, which was established in 1957.

+Historic district

+Rocky Hill Historic District is a 176 acre historic district encompassing the historic core of the borough of Rocky Hill in Somerset County, New Jersey.
+The village is approximately one square mile and traces its beginnings to the 18th century, when George Washington stayed at Rockingham, and its major growth period to the second quarter of the 19th century, as a stop between Princeton and New Brunswick.
+The district encompasses a total of 145 buildings, most notable of being the Dutch Reformed Church that was built in 1856 in the Carpenter Gothic style.
+The district was added to the National Register of Historic Places on July 8, 1982, for its significance in archeology, architecture and commerce.
+The historic villages of Kingston and Harlingen are also located relatively close by to the village of Rocky Hill.